Probe for bound states of SU(3) fermions and colour deconfinement

 In this paper, we demonstrate how the frequency of the persistent current in a ring-shaped gas of three-component fermions pierced by an effective magnetic field, can provide the sought-after observable to study the problem.
 The persistent current is a matter-wave current probing the phase coherence of the system~\cite{imry2002intro}, that in line with the recent research activity in atomtronics~\cite{amico2020roadmap,amico2021atomtronic}, can be exploited as a diagnostic tool to explore quantum states.
+Persistent currents have been observed experimentally for both bosonic~\cite{phillips2007observation,ramanathan2011superflow,pandey2019hyper,wolf2021stationary} and very recently fermionic systems~\cite{kevin2022persistent,roati2022quantum}.

-Very important for our approach is a theorem originally due to Leggett, stating that the the persistent current periodicity is dictated by the {\it effective} flux quantum of the system~\cite{leggett1991}.
-For a gas of non-interacting particles, for example, the effective flux quantum is $\phi_0$, which is the bare flux; while in a gas of Cooper pairs, the period is halved since a flux quantum is shared by two particles~\cite{byers1961theoretical,onsager1961magnetic}.
-A persistent current with a periodicity reduced by the total number of particles $1/N_{p}$, has been found, indicating the formation of an $N_{p}$-bound state in bosonic systems~\cite{polo2020exact,naldesi2020enhancing,polo2020quantum}.
-Recently, the persistent current was used to investigate an SU($N$) fermionic atomtronic circuit with repulsive interactions~\cite{chetcuti2020persistent}.
+Very important for our approach is the Leggett theorem, stating that the persistent current periodicity is dictated by the system's {\it effective} flux quantum~\cite{leggett1991}.
+For example, the effective flux quantum of a gas of non-interacting particles is the bare flux $\phi_{0}$; while in a gas of Cooper pairs, the period is halved since a flux quantum is shared by two particles~\cite{byers1961theoretical,onsager1961magnetic}.
+A persistent current with a periodicity reduced by the total number of particles $1/N_{p}$ has been found, indicating the formation of an $N_{p}$-bound state in bosonic systems~\cite{polo2020exact,naldesi2020enhancing,polo2020quantum}.
+Recently, the persistent current was used to investigate an SU($N$) fermionic atomtronic circuit with repulsive interactions~\cite{chetcuti2020persistent,andrea2021interaction}.

-In our work, we show how trion and CSF bound states correspond to specific ways in which the persistent current responds to the effective magnetic field.
-By monitoring the persistent current for different regimes of interactions, we demonstrate how thermal fluctuations can lead to a specific deconfinement of the bound states.
-As an experimental probe in the cold atoms quantum technology, we will analyse the time of flight (TOF) imaging~\cite{amico2020roadmap,amico2021atomtronic,ramanathan2011superflow,lewenstein2012ultracold,beattie2013persistent}.
+In our work, trion and CSF bound states correspond to specific ways in which the persistent current responds to the effective magnetic field.
+By monitoring the persistent current for different interaction regimes, we demonstrate how thermal fluctuations can lead to a specific deconfinement of the bound states.
+As an experimental probe in the cold atoms quantum technology, we analyse the time-of-flight imaging~\cite{amico2020roadmap,amico2021atomtronic,ramanathan2011superflow,beattie2013persistent,lewenstein2012ultracold}.

 {\it Methods --} To model $N_{p}$ strongly interacting three-colour (component/species) fermions trapped in an $L$-site ring-shaped lattice pierced by an effective magnetic flux $\phi$, we employ the SU($3$) Hubbard model